 One of the most important factors that influence Santorini hotel pricing is the season.
 Peak season is summer and more specifically early July to late August – which is why prices during this period are a lot higher.

 People looking for a cheaper stay in Santorini should avoid the summer months altogether.
 Greece is still very warm in May or September, making those months perfect for visiting Santorini.

 Another important consideration is location.
 Caldera views are highly valued on the island, and hotels which offer them are generally a lot more pricey.
-As a rule, hotels near Oia are also a bit more expensive, due to the areas reputation for being more up-scale.
+As a rule, hotels near Oia are also a bit more expensive, due to the area’s reputation for being more upscale.

-This means that for travelers who prioritise being near a town on their trip to Santorini, it may be a better idea to stay near the capital, Fira.
+This means that for travelers who prioritize being near a town on their trip to Santorini, it may be a better idea to stay near the capital, Fira.
 Another option is to keep away from both towns altogether!
 There are many cheap hotels available outside of the main towns.

-A tourist attraction which boasts some nearby inexpensive accommodation is Kamari beach.
+A tourist attraction that boasts some nearby inexpensive accommodation is Kamari beach.
 Famed for its black sands, it has excellent hotels for much more affordable prices nearby.
 This rule can be applied to the whole beach (or East) side of the island, where travelers sacrifice caldera views for cheaper lodging.

 Alternatives to hotels

 There are also many alternatives to hotels on Santorini for those who prioritize budget and don’t mind no-frills travel!

 One of the options available is youth hostels.
 Hostels on Santorini offer both dormitory-style accommodation, where people stay in shared rooms of four to twelve people, and private rooms.
 Private rooms are a bit more expensive than shared rooms, but both options are generally priced at under €50 ($60).